They tell you that motherhood is life changing, and the best thing that you can ever dream of being blessed with.

 It’s easy to see (and hear) that it’s very stressful for a baby to be left crying hard and alone.
 What can’t be seen – and research has only recently explained – is that acute stress is never good for babies and too much of it can actually be damaging to their brains and their development.
 When researchers compare children of any age on any aspect of development – learning language, resilience when things go wrong, sociable play with other children – the tuned-in-ness and responsiveness of their mothers in the first year explains more of the difference between children’s achievements than anything else.”
 (Dr Penelope Leach)

-The ‘Fourth Trimester’ is another interesting theory that makes SO much sense; historically, babies have been expected to get used to this frightening new world way too quickly, with ‘detachment’ encouraged and mums told that they’re going to ‘spoil’ their newborn by being emotionally and physically attentive to their baby’s needs.
-However… it’s now evident that there is a ‘fourth trimester’ post birth where your baby is still extremely reliant upon you and needs constant nurturing in order to adapt to their new surroundings.
+The ‘Fourth Trimester’ is another interesting theory that makes SO much sense. historically, babies have been expected to get used to this frightening new world way too quickly, with ‘detachment’ encouraged and mums told that they’re going to ‘spoil’ their newborn by being emotionally and physically attentive to their baby’s needs.
+However… it’s now evident that there is a ‘fourth trimester’ post-birth where your baby is still extremely reliant upon you and needs constant nurturing in order to adapt to their new surroundings.
+Babies don’t realise they’re not part of Mummy.
 It is definitely a useful topic for new mums to read up on if they’re concerned their baby is too ‘clingy’.